Saudi Arabia is a desert country located in South West Asia. The Persian Gulf borders the peninsula in the east and the Red Sea in the west.

 Some of these places may, in a particular year, even experience sub-zero temperatures and snowfall.

-If you are the sort of person that enjoys winter, then these are the places you should target for a winter visit this year.
+If you are the sort of person who enjoys winter, then these are the places you should target for a winter visit this year.

 Turaif